fourthdimensionstudio/beautiful-jekyll/_posts/2019-11-28-Turn-Based-System-Aglarond.markdown

 ![Combat System](/devlog/img/aglarond/tbs-diagram.png)

-The idea is actually pretty simple, the Turn Based Manager holds a reference to all Actors that are going to take a turn, and every frame the manager queries the actor like: "Hey, did you take a turn yet?" - For that the actor could say yay or nay.
+The idea is actually pretty simple, the Turn-Based Manager holds a reference to all Actors that are going to take a turn, and every frame the manager queries the actor like: "Hey, did you take a turn yet?" - For that the actor could say yay or nay.
 For example, enemies always take a turn, but there can be a situation in the future where an enemy thinks too much with its behavior tree and takes more than a frame to take the turn, and the player only returns "yay" when the actual player (you) presses a key to move the character, while that doesn't happen, the hero always say "nay" to the query.

 ```
 private void ProcessCurrentActorTurn() {